Eden-N-H/DR.ONE/README.md

 # DR.ONE
-NOTE: In order to run 'gptver' or 'astar' you will need to install the 'pygame' library to your local development environment (used to render the GUI).
+NOTE: In order to run any of the files you will need to install the 'pygame' library to your local development environment (used to render the GUI).